vespa-mrs/vespa.io/docs/installing/install.md

 At the command line, run this command:

-`>conda install numpy scipy matplotlib wxPython configobj`
+`>conda install numpy scipy matplotlib wxpython configobj packaging`  (if wxpython does not install, try from conda-forge, next section)

 Then run this command: